 Lacking resources and support, no appeals or pardon requests were undertaken.
 Marschall tried unsuccessfully to escape from jail a week before his scheduled execution.

-On January 12, 1866, Frecke and Marschall were hanged, just four days before Grinder’s execution and less than four months after being arrested.
+On January 12, 1866, August Frecke and Benjamin Marschall were hanged, just four days before Grinder’s execution and less than four months after being arrested.
 On the gallows, Marschall rejected Frecke’s request that he exonerate him.